BethIOT/hello-world/README.md

-# hello-world
+# Python codes
-first sample
-updated at mjkl
+/ at mjkl
-creaating a dvlp branch
+uploaded on 29/10/16